 EQUITY is giving everyone what they need to be successful.
 Equity is not the same as treating everyone the same.
 Equity is operating from the understanding that individuals arrive in a given situation from very different starting points.

-These starting points are determined by certain social hierarchies often involving race, class, gender, age, sexual identity, disability, etc. An equitable framework centers on awareness of these hierarchies, and creates systems that are actively anti-racist, anti-classist, anti-sexist, anti-ageist, and anti-homophobic/transphobic/queerphobic, anti-ableist, etc.
+These starting points are determined by certain social hierarchies often involving race, class, gender, age, sexual identity, disability, etc. An equitable framework centers on awareness of these hierarchies, and creates systems that are actively anti-racist, anti-classist, anti-sexist, anti-ageist, and antihomophobic/transphobic/queerphobic, anti-ableist, etc.

-- 1. Review and align current grantmaking policies with Task Force Recommendations - 2.
+- 1. As a first priority in implementing this goal, the IDEA Committee should develop an Anti-Racism and Cultural Transformation Plan of the type exemplified by the Public Theater, for adoption by the full Commission - 2.
+Review and align current grantmaking policies with Task Force Recommendations - 3.
 Develop and implement a metrics-based IDEA system for grant scoring - a.
 Require demographic data relating to the diversity of organizations' programs, boards, staff, public communications, and audience - b.
-Give extra consideration to organizations that demonstrate commitment to IDEA - 3.
-Strengthen data collection efforts and utilize such data to analyze the efficacy and impact of grant programs - Ensure a diverse group of grant review panelists and train them in accordance with Task Force Recommendations; pay panelists to ensure greater diversity in the panelist pool - 5.
-Create mentorship opportunities whereby larger organizations can assist smaller organizations by sharing knowledge, resources, and program collaborations
+Give extra consideration to organizations that demonstrate commitment to IDEA - 4.
+Strengthen data collection efforts and utilize such data to analyze the efficacy and impact of grant programs - 5.
+Ensure a diverse group of grant review panelists (including a diversity of art forms represented, including new art forms) and train them in accordance with Task Force Recommendations; pay panelists to ensure greater diversity in the panelist pool - 6.
+Create mentorship opportunities whereby larger organizations can assist smaller organizations by sharing knowledge, resources, and program collaborations; consider a Mentorship Fund to support mentorship of individuals